cgdmohamed/NexusCore/README.md

 ## Overview

-CompanyOS is a modern, full-featured enterprise management platform designed to streamline business operations across multiple departments.
+{{COMPANY_NAME}} is a modern, full-featured enterprise management platform designed to streamline business operations across multiple departments.
 Built with React, TypeScript, Express.js, and PostgreSQL, it provides a comprehensive suite of tools for CRM, project management, financial tracking, and team collaboration.

 ### Key Features